paymill/paymill-documentation/guides/reference/bridge-payframe-migration.html.md

 In order to comply with PCI DSS 3.0 and be eligible for SAQ-A, you need to use our [Credit Card Frame](/guides/reference/bridge-payframe.html).
 If you were directly using our bridge before, this guide explains how you can easily switch to the new solution:

-1. Use the DSS3 version of our JavaScript bridge.
-2. Replace your own fields with the embedded frame.
+1. Replace your own fields with the embedded frame.
-3. Provide labels, placeholders and error messages.
+2. Provide labels, placeholders and error messages.
-4. Request a token using the embedded frame.
+3. Request a token using the embedded frame.

 ## Example integration